-- · Full credit if you: - make 85% of the Top Hat votes over the entire semester - attend 85% of the labs (voting from outside classroom and voting for someone else are not allowed!) - If you end up with x% for a given component where x < 85, you will get x/85 of the possible points. - This policy is designed to allow for occasional absences for special circumstances - including isolation for Covid-19. - If you need to miss a lecture: - watch its recording ASAP (available on Blackboard) - keep up with the pre-lecture tasks and the assignments - do not email your instructor!
+- Full credit if you: - earn 85% of points for pre-lecture and in-lecture questions - make 85% of the lecture-attendance votes - attend 85% of the labs - If you end up with x% for a given component where x < 85, you will get x/85 of the possible points. - This policy is designed to allow for occasional absences for special circumstances. - · If you need to miss a lecture: - watch its recording ASAP (available on Blackboard) - keep up with the pre-lecture tasks and the assignments - · do not email your instructor!